 Growing up does not always happen smoothly.
 This applies particularly to young people with a chronic disease or disability, who have to overcome a number of exceptional difficulties.
 As these young people often have a long and intensive experience of care, the transition from child to adult care is of particular interest to them.
-Care is not always optimally tuned to the needs of those on the border between childhood to adulthood.
+Care is not always optimally tuned to the needs of those on the border between childhood and adulthood.
 This qualitative research looked at what young people want and are able to achieve, and what happens in practice in the consulting room.

 Initiatives and Cooperating Partners